AKruimink/WinReform/README.md

 This application wouldn't exist without the help of several amazing open source project that i love.
 If you like this app i recommend checking out the following.

- - [MahApps](https://github.com/MahApps/MahApps.Metro) which helped modernize the application by providing amazing visual and tools.
+ - [MahApps](https://github.com/MahApps/MahApps.Metro) which helped modernize the application by providing amazing tools and visuals.
- - [Autofac](https://github.com/autofac/Autofac) which helped manage all the dependencies that the application relies on.
+ - [Autofac](https://github.com/autofac/Autofac) which helped manage all the dependencies that the application relied on.
- - [Dotnet](https://github.com/dotnet/core) which of course provided the possibility to create this application to begin with.
+ - [DotNet](https://github.com/dotnet/core) which of course provided the possibility to create this application to begin with.

 ## License